In many places chickadees are one of the most common birds.

 Once you’re tuned into it then there are some other vocalizations to listen for that you might hear interspersed to their chattering frenzy.

-In this recording you’ll hear some light chattering and various other subtle calls mixed in to the general energy of the vocalizations.
+In the following recording you’ll hear some light chattering and various other subtle calls mixed in to the general energy of the vocalizations.

 “Chick a dee” Calls